Cyber-Chic/Cyber-Chic/README.md

 # Hi there!
 I'm an Author and Contemporary Artist 🌌📚

 Welcome to my profile.
 By day, I handle and preserve literature within a rare book library.
-By night, I channel astrophysics data into independent contemporary art, poetry, and open educational initiatives.
-In particular, my flagship work bridges the gap between literary preservation and citizen science.
-Currently, select poetry artifacts are slated for spaceflight, while independent art drops are destined for domestic and international Free Little Art Galleries.
+By night, I direct **The Moore Signal Archive LLC**—my conceptual space travel enterprise and creative studio.
+Driven by a niche philosophy that treats kindness as currency, I channel astrophysics data into independent contemporary art, custom 3D visualizations, and open STEM initiatives.
+Bridging the gap between literary preservation and citizen science, I am currently slating select poetry artifacts for suborbital spaceflight.
+Meanwhile, independent art drops are destined for domestic and international Free Little Art Galleries.

 ---

 ### 🛰️ THE STUDIO